Sports Performance | Personal Training | Women's Health | Gymnastics

 Now you know more about health issues young female athletes can face and some ways to ensure they can maintain their active lifestyle.
 The best thing parents can do for their kids is to be there for them and have their best interest at heart - there are plenty of mental health problems kids can experience while competing, and they need their parents to be supportive.
 Rest in between practices and a robust support system can help active, competitive girls go farther than they ever thought possible.

 Young girls are hard enough on themselves, but when they are involved in a demanding sport outside of their typical responsibilities, giving them the tools they need to rest and continue to perform well is vital.
 By getting proper nutrition and plenty of rest, kids can keep up with the calories they burn and continue to grow strong and healthy.
 We emphasize this with our young clients at EW Motion Therapy and try to provide resources for both kids and parents to live a healthy lifestyle.
-If you or your child is interested in working with us, answer the questions in our Program Match Tool to see which program best fits your needs.
+If you or your child is interested in learning more about gymnastics, click the button below to download our answers to 20 frequently asked questions.